sunkmail/SunkTemp/README.md

 # SunkTemp
-Barebones Library for a single DS18B20 OneWire temperature sensor
+Barebones Library for a single DS18B20 OneWire temperature sensor.

+The CRC is not used to confirm anything, at this time.